Test in production without watermarks.

 The code snippet shows how to read a PDF file and build a PDF object using the FromFile

 function.
-We may access the PDF's text and photos using this object.
+This object can be used to access the PDF's text and images.
 By passing the page number as a parameter to the ExtractTextFromPage

-function, we may retrieve the text from a specific page.
+function, the text can be retrieved from a specific page.
 A string containing all the words on the chosen page will be returned by this method.
-Then, we use the split
+Then, use the split

 function in Python to split all the new lines from the extracted text.
-After that, we check whether each line in the extracted text contains the keywords that we need to find.
+After that, check whether each line in the extracted text contains the required keywords.
 If the keyword matches, it will display the specific line in the command prompt.
 Otherwise, it will ignore that line and move on to the next line.
 The output for text extraction will appear as shown below.

 The following code sample demonstrates the first method for quickly and simply getting all the PDF content as a string.